ZhixinShen03/cse15l-lab-reports/lab4.md

 ![Image](lab4-5.png)

-change index1 to index2, then Press ctrl + x to exit the file reading, then press Y and enter to save the file.
+use nano command to enter file, then change index1 to index2.
+Press ctrl + x to exit the file reading, then press Y and enter to save the file.

 step5: Run the tests, demonstrating that they now succeed